Skip to content

 Price: AUD 450–1,200 per panel

-Best for: AU/expat men 25–55 wanting MD-led hormone work and a TRT-capable protocol they can take back to a GP.
+Best for: AU/expat men 25–55 who want a thorough hormone baseline and a plain-English, expert-reviewed report they can take to their own doctor.

-Pros: Deep hormone panel (free T, SHBG, sensitive E2, LH/FSH, prolactin); Expert-reviewed PDF report with personalised insights included; GP-ready report format.
+Pros: Deep hormone panel (free T, SHBG, sensitive E2, LH/FSH, prolactin); expert-reviewed PDF report explaining what each marker means; formatted so an Australian GP can read it quickly.

-Cons: Requires a Bali trip for the in-person draw; not built as an ongoing tracking dashboard.
+Cons: Requires a Bali trip for the in-person draw; not an ongoing tracking dashboard; testing and reporting only — FORM does not prescribe or manage treatment.

 Everlab